kqf/learn2rank/README.md

 pip install .
 ```

-## Run the solution
+## Run the experiments
-To run the solution do
+To run the experiments do
 ```bash

 # Download the dataset *.csv into ./data folder